algosup/2023-2024-project-4-sportshield-team-8/documents/functionalSpecifications/functionalSpecifications.md

 #### ➭ **Notifications**

 The fifteen-minute notifications during the actual sleeping mode have been estimated as too high and irrelevant. \
 However, two kinds of notification will be set.
-One for the battery level, a notification will be sent whenever the device reaches a battery level of about 10%. \
+One for the battery level, a critical notification will be sent whenever the device reaches a battery level of about 15%. \
 A notification will be sent to the user, whenever the device is unlocked/locked using NFC, giving the battery level and current mode. \
 Another for impact detection, if an impact has been detected, a notification will be sent to the user, providing the information a break-in attempt is ongoing.